jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 overtighten this knot to the point where it becomes hard to adjust the tension of the rope.

-Just as the best Mustang is a Camaro IROC-Z and the best apple pie is made with peaches, the best version of the taut-line hitch is actually the Cawley hitch.
+So just as the best Mustang is a Camaro and the best apple pie is made with peaches, the best version of the taut-line hitch is actually the _Cawley hitch_.

 [cawley-hitch]: https://en.wikipedia.org/wiki/Adjustable_grip_hitch